LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 # Limitations

-Okay so now we have a relatively general setup that you can use to approach posterior inference problems, but now to tell you why sometimes you shouldn't use it.
+Okay, so now we have a relatively general setup that you can use to approach posterior inference problems, but now I'm going to tell you why you (sometimes) shouldn't use it.
 Of course with the above we presume that the posterior follows a gaussian distribution, which yes is a little restrictive, but the most restrictive assumption is that your posterior isn't multi-modal.

-For example, if we have a mixture model with known contributions without order statistics we get label switching.
+For example, let's have at look at a mixture model with known contributions, without order statistics, we get label switching.
 Let's otherwise use the same code as above.

 <div style="text-align: center;">